nsidc/smap_python_notebooks/README.md

 ## DEV TODOs

+- Fix CircleCI config: why does the push to Dockerhub fail with `denied: requested access to the resource is denied`??
+Login works.

 - Add versioning to this project and docker tag images with explicit versions instead of just `latest`.